 The list of top cryptocurrency exchanges will vary based on the type of exchange (centralized or decentralized), the type of cryptocurrencies you are looking to buy or sell (bitcoins or altcoins), and the trading features you are looking for.

-However, there’s some exchanges that are really well known, and tend to offer the best stability, functionality and coin supply.
+However, some exchanges are really well known and tend to offer the best stability, functionality, and coin supply.

 Based on liquidity and trading volume, CMC lists these as the top cryptocurrency exchanges:

 What Are the Next Cryptocurrency to Explode in 2021?